An important part of ARPO’s mission is to help reduce the population of unwanted cats and dogs through adoption, spay/neuter and educational programs.

 Anyone who can afford to provide decent care for the life of a pet (10 to 15 years) can also afford a spay or neuter operation.
 The cost of the spay or neuter surgery is a one-time expense good for the life of the animal.

-FACE Clinic: The Foundation Against Companion Animal Euthanasia is a low-cost spay/neuter clinic for dogs and cats and also provides low cost wellness & vaccine care.
+- FACE Clinic: The Foundation Against Companion Animal Euthanasia is a low-cost spay/neuter clinic for dogs and cats and also provides low cost wellness & vaccine care.

-Low-Cost Spay/Neuter Clinic of Indiana: A low-cost spay/neuter clinic for dogs and cats with locations in Noblesville, Brownsburg, and Lafayette.
+- Low-Cost Spay/Neuter Clinic of Indiana: A low-cost spay/neuter and vaccine clinic for dogs and cats with locations in Noblesville, Brownsburg, and Lafayette.
 The clinic also operates a Spay/Neuter Transport Program to reach underserved counties in Indiana.

 ANIMAL ORDINANCES: Indianapolis and Marion County – Chapter 531 Animals